TLDR: No time to read? Listen to this blog instead!

-MASTER TIP: Here’s a quick guide to packing in advance by home size with a standard amount of belongings:
+MASTER TIP: Here’s a quick guide to packing by home size and your amount of belongings:

-- 2-3 bedroom home + standard amount of items: 3 weeks – 1 month ahead
+- 2-3 bedroom home + average amount of items: 3 weeks – 1 month ahead

-- 3-5 bedroom home + standard amount of items: As soon as you know you’re moving.
+- 3-5 bedroom home + average to above-average amount of items: As soon as you know you’re moving.

 If you’re worried about having a last-minute move and have only two weeks to plan—relax.